vikhyat108/kNNpy/README.md

 source /path/to/virtual/environment/bin/activate
 ```

-Set the `PYTHONPATH` (if not already done) and then in your Python scripts or notebooks, you can now:
+Set the `PYTHONPATH` (if not already done) and in your Python scripts or notebooks, you can now:

 ```python
 import kNNpy
 ```

+💡 **Note**: If you skipped the optional dependencies, use the `from kNNpy import <MODULE NAME>` idiom instead of `import kNNpy`.

 ---

 ## 🔬 Scientific Background

+Mapping and characterizing the large-scale structure of the universe is a key scientific enterprise in modern Cosmology.
+The spatial clustering of celestial object such as galaxies, binary black holes and clouds of neutral hydrogen that trace structure formation contains a wealth of information about cosmology and tracer astrophysics.

+Traditionally, clustering is measured using two-point summary statistics that provide a complete description for tracers of Gaussian random fields.
+However, on small spatial scales accessible with modern cosmological surveys such as DESI, LSST and Euclid, where the effect of gravitational non-linearities cannot be neglected, the cosmological matter field can no longer be approximated as a Gaussian random field.
+Therefore, we need to move beyond two-point statistics to fully utilize the information contained in the data.

+For a given set of discrete data points (for example, galaxies from an astronomical survey), the $k$-nearest neigbour (*k*NN) distributions are defined as the empirical cumulative distribution functions of distances from volume-filling random points to their $k^{\rm th}$ nearest data point.
+These distributions are robust summary statistics for quantifying spatial clustering in discrete data.

-The `kNN CDFs` are defined as the empirical cumulative distribution of distances from volume-filling random points to their *k*-th nearest data point.
-It captures **all connected N-point functions** present in the data and is particularly sensitive to **non-Gaussian features** on small scales, making it a powerful alternative to traditional summary statistics like the correlation function or power spectrum.
+ The *k*NN distributions are formally sensitive to **all connected $N$-point functions** and can extract information from **non-Gaussian features** present in the data on small scales, making them powerful alternatives to traditional summary statistics like the correlation function or power spectrum.
+They are easy to compute from data and computationally more efficient than individual higher-order clustering statistics such as the bispectrum and the trispectrum.
+They have been shown to significantly boost the detection of spatial clustering in observed and simulated data over two-point statistics; improve cosmological constraints for fisher forecasts; and are more robust in the presence of large statistical scatter in data.

-This methodology was introduced in:
+*k*NN distributions and the methods implemented in `kNNpy` were first introduced for discrete data in:

 > **Banerjee & Abel (2021)**
 > *Nearest neighbour distributions: New statistical measures for cosmological clustering*
 > 📄 [doi.org/10.1093/mnras/staa3604](https://doi.org/10.1093/mnras/staa3604)

-The idea behind kNN CDFs easily generalises to [cross correlations](https://doi.org/10.1093/mnras/stab961) and [continuous fields](https://doi.org/10.1093/mnras/stac3813) as well.
+and were later generalised to [cross-correlations](https://doi.org/10.1093/mnras/stab961) and [continuous fields](https://doi.org/10.1093/mnras/stac3813).

 ---

 ## 📘 Documentation

-The most updated documentation with examples can be found [**here**](https://kitnenikatnivasi.github.io/kNNpy_documentation_html/kNNpy.html).
+The latest documentation for `kNNpy`, generated using [pdoc](https://pdoc.dev/), can be found [**here**](https://kitnenikatnivasi.github.io/kNNpy_documentation_html/kNNpy.html).

-[pdoc](https://pdoc.dev/) was used for the generation of the documentation.

 ---